maximalist0/2026-01-fluid-dex-v2/README.md

 3. No bad debt socialization mechanism
 The Money Market contracts also do not include any functionality to socialize bad debt across users or the protocol.

+4. Inability to Close Undercollateralized Positions The Money Market contracts also do not include any functionality to close undercollateralized positions.

-4. Small amount liquidation edge cases
+5. Small amount liquidation edge cases
 In certain edge cases, if the withdrawal amount or the payback amount during liquidations is very small, the operation may fail due to the protocol’s security checks.
 The team is aware that this behavior can, in rare situations, result in residual bad debt.
 ___